megasanjay/vue3-lottie/README.md

   - You can call this method to play a specific segment of your animation.
 - setSubFrame(subFrame)
   - You can call this method to set the subframe value.
+- updateDocumentData(documentData, index)
+  - This method updates text on text layers.
+Refer to the [official docs](https://github.com/airbnb/lottie-web/wiki/TextLayer.updateDocumentData) for how to use this method.

 # Credits